soravang81/Todo-App/README.md

-## Todo app
+## Todo app (kiddy project)

-This a a simple todo app with the following functions :
+This a a simple todo app with the following functions (only functionality no styling):

 - Can add a new todo.
 - Can get the list of all the todos.